im2nguyen/nomad-ai-workloads/README.md

   ```

 ### Create Azure resource group
 This resource group will contain the compute resources as well as the machine image.
-It's created _outside_ of the main configuration as running a `terraform destroy` with it in the main config will destroy the group and _all_ resources in it, including the machine image.
+Creating it outside of the main config allows the infrastructure to be created and destroyed without deleting the machine image, which is saved in the resource group.

 ```
 cd azure-dependencies